← Back to 史記

 使 使

-After a while, Wuji again spoke day and night of the crown prince's faults to the king, saying: 'Because of the Qin woman's matter, the crown prince cannot but harbor resentment.
+After a while, Wuji again spoke day and night of the crown prince's faults to the king, saying: 'Because of the Qin woman's matter, the crown prince is bound to harbor resentment.
 I wish the king would prepare himself slightly.
-Since the crown prince dwells in Chengfu, commands troops, externally associates with feudal lords, and moreover wishes to enter and make chaos.''
-King Ping then summoned his grand tutor Wu She to interrogate him.
-Wu She knew Wuji was slandering the crown prince to King Ping, so he said: 'Why does the king alone use slanderous traitorous petty officials to estrange flesh and blood kin?'
-Wuji said: 'If the king does not control this now, the matter will succeed.
-The king will soon be captured.''
+Ever since the crown prince took up residence at Chengfu, he has commanded troops, maintained outside relations with the feudal lords, and is now intending to enter the capital and raise disorder."
+King Ping therefore summoned Wu She, the crown prince's Grand Tutor, and questioned him.
+Wu She knew Wuji was slandering the crown prince to King Ping, so he said: 'Why must Your Majesty listen to a slanderous, traitorous petty official and estrange your own flesh-and-blood kin?'
+Wuji said: "If Your Majesty does not check him now, his plot will succeed.
+The king will soon be captured.'
 Then King Ping was angry, imprisoned Wu She, and sent the Chengfu commander Fu Yang to go kill the crown prince.
 Before arriving, Fu Yang sent someone to first warn the crown prince: 'Crown prince, flee quickly, otherwise you will be executed.'
 Crown Prince Jian fled to Song.

 5